semiod-github/semiod-github.github.io/udemy2.md

 	cloud-controller-manager, kube-apiserver, etcd, kube-scheduler.
-	kube-apiserver- Component on the master that exposes the kubernetes API. etcd - key value store used as kubernetes backing store for all cluster data. kube-scheduler - Component on gthe master that wtaches newly created pods that have no node assigned and selects a n ode for them to run on. kube-controller-manager - Responsible for controlling various aspects, including Node Controllers: Responsible when node goes down.
+	kube-apiserver- Component on the master that exposes the kubernetes API. etcd - key value store used as kubernetes backing store for all cluster data. kube-scheduler - Component on the master that watches newly created pods that have no node assigned and selects a n ode for them to run on. kube-controller-manager - Responsible for controlling various aspects, including Node Controllers: Responsible when node goes down.
 	Replication controllers, endpoint controllers, Service account and Token controllers. cloud-controller-manager - Runs controllers that interact with the underlying cloud providers.
-     8. Kubernetes Node components : kubelet An agent that runs on ecah node in the cluster.
-It makes sure that conatiners are running in a pod.
+     8. Kubernetes Node components : kubelet An agent that runs on each node in the cluster.
+It makes sure that containers are running in a pod.
-	Kube-proxy:  Acts as a network proxy which maintaines network rules on the host and performing connection forwading.
+	Kube-proxy:  Acts as a network proxy which maintains network rules on the host and performing connection forwarding.
-	Conatiner Runtime : Software which is respon sible for running containers.
+	Container Runtime : Software which is responsible for running containers.
-	 Supported runtimes, docker, conatinerd, rktlet and others.
+	 Supported runtimes, docker, containerd, rktlet and others.
      9. etcd : etcd reliably stores the configuration data of the kubernetes cluster, representing the state of the cluster ( what nodes exist in the cluster, what pods should be running, which nodes they are running